 We hold our assets primarily through direct or indirect wholly-owned or majority-owned subsidiaries, certain of which are excluded from the definition of investment company pursuant to Section 3(c)(5)(C) of the Investment Company Act.
 To qualify for the exclusion pursuant to Section 3(c)(5)(C), based on positions set forth by the staff of U.S. Securities and Exchange Commission (the "SEC"), each such subsidiary generally is required to hold at least (i) 55% of its assets in "qualifying" real estate assets and (ii) at least 80% of its assets in "qualifying" real estate assets and real estate-related assets.
 For our subsidiaries that maintain this exclusion or another exclusion or exception under the Investment Company Act (other than Section 3(c)(1) or Section 3(c)(7) thereof), our interests in these subsidiaries do not and will not constitute "investment securities."
-"Qualifying" real estate assets for this purpose include senior mortgage loans, certain B-notes and certain mezzanine loans that satisfy various conditions as set forth in SEC staff no-action letters and other guidance, and other guidance has determined are the functional equivalent of senior loans for the purposes of the Investment Company Act.
-We treat as real estate-related assets B-pieces and mezzanine loans that do not satisfy the conditions set forth in the relevant SEC no-action letters and other guidance, and debt and equity securities of companies primarily engaged in real estate businesses.
+"Qualifying" real estate assets for this purpose include senior mortgage loans, certain B-notes and certain mezzanine loans that satisfy various conditions as set forth in SEC staff no-action letters and other guidance, and other assets that the SEC staff in various noaction letters and other guidance has determined are the functional equivalent of senior loans for the purposes of the Investment Company Act.
+We treat as real estate-related assets B-pieces and mezzanine loans that do not satisfy the conditions set forth in the relevant SEC staff no-action letters and other guidance, and debt and equity securities of companies primarily engaged in real estate businesses.
 Unless a relevant SEC no-action letter or other guidance applies, we expect to treat preferred equity interests as real estate-related assets.
-To the extent that the SEC staff publishes new or different guidance with respect to CMBS, we intend to treat CMBS as a real estate-related asset.
+The SEC has not published guidance with respect to the treatment of CMBS for purposes of the Section 3(c)(5)(C) exclusion.
+Unless the SEC or its staff issues guidance with respect to CMBS, we intend to treat CMBS as a real estate-related asset.
 To the extent that the SEC staff publishes new or different guidance with respect to these matters, we may be required to adjust our strategy accordingly.
-For our subsidiaries that maintain this exclusion or another exclusion or exception under the Investment Company
+For our subsidiaries that maintain this exclusion or another exclusion or exception under the Investment Company Act (other than Section 3(c)(1) or Section 3(c)(7) thereof), our interests in these subsidiaries do not and will not constitute "investment securities."